-Although not what you’d typically expect from a traditional Italian eatery Ciao Mamma!
-In Brunswick has one of the most dietary inclusive menus on offer.
-Almost all of the dishes having gluten-free options, including the hefty slew of traditional pasta shapes with Gnocchi, Fettuccine, and Caserecce which can be topped with sugos like lamb Ragù, Carbonara, and Amatriciana.
-Accredited by Coeliac Australia so you can safely enjoy previously lost sweat treats like Nutella Doughnuts and Cannoli.
+Although not what you’d typically expect from a traditional Italian eatery Ciao Mamma in Brunswick has one of the most dietary-inclusive menus on offer.
+Almost all of the dishes have gluten-free options, including the hefty slew of traditional pasta shapes with Gnocchi, Fettuccine, and Caserecce which can be topped with sugos like lamb Ragù, Carbonara, and Amatriciana.
+Accredited by Coeliac Australia so you can safely enjoy previously lost sweat treats like Nutella doughnuts and cannoli.

 Melbourne's best restaurants